Firanus/whoop-query-lambda/cloudformation/README.md

 - S3 Bucket (personal-data-lake-ivan)
 - Website (its whole own thing)
 - Cloudwatch events to auto-trigger this fella (reasonably could be located here).
+- Secrets (all created manually.
+Should we CloudFormation this?)
 - Deployment Pipeline for this lambda (still needs to be created)
   - Steps:
     - `docker build -t whoop-query-lambda .`